pirmd/app2go/README.md

     * don't force to run a tray menu to access common features
     * debug my apps with a verbose logging to the console

-# USAGE
-    cscript.exe App2GoPlatform\app2go.wsf [/DEBUG|/VERBOSE|/CLEAN] app_name arg1 ... arg2

-If you prefer you can create a shortcut once for all with a nice icon by
-running:
-    cscript.exe App2GoPlatform\shortcut2go.wsf [/DEBUG|/VERBOSE] app_name|/ALL.
-For this to work:
-- specify Exe2Go and Ico in tour configuration file
-- you should have RCEDIT.EXE (from win4j)

 # API
 Available functions from the framework are:
 * _Methods_:
-   - ./app2go/commandline.vbs:
         AddCmdLine
             : concatanate two parts of a command line